Omarlahlouh/robotics-maze-slam/README.md

 This project implements a robot that can explore a maze, build a SLAM map, and navigate to the exit inside Webots.

 The system is made of three main parts:

-1. SLAM Mapping - Generates an occupancy grid map from LiDAR + odometry.
+	1. SLAM Mapping
+Generates an occupancy grid map from LiDAR + odometry.
 	2. Path Planning & Navigation

-Handles:
 	•	A* search
 	•	Waypoint following
-	•	Robot movement toward the maze exit
+	•	Movement toward the maze exit

-3. Machine Learning Model (ML) – Omar’s component
+	3. Machine Learning Model (ML) – Omar’s Component
 	•	Trains a small neural network using real robot logs
 	•	Predicts the next robot position from the current state
-	•	Used only for analysis and testing, not for controlling the robot
+	•	Used only for analysis/testing (not for controlling the robot)

+⸻

 Goal of the Project

-To understand how SLAM, planning, and learning fit together in a full robotic pipeline, and evaluate the behaviour of an autonomous robot navigating a structured maze.
+To understand how SLAM, planning, and learning fit together in a full robotic pipeline, and to evaluate autonomous robot behaviour inside a structured maze.